deepmodeling/abacus-develop/toolchain/README.md

         -DCMAKE_CUDA_COMPILER=${path to cuda toolkit}/bin/nvcc \
         ......
 ```
-Notice: You CANNOT use `icpx` compiler for GPU version of ABACUS for now
+Notice: You CANNOT use `icpx` compiler for GPU version of ABACUS for now, see discussion here [#2906](https://github.com/deepmodeling/abacus-develop/issues/2906) and [#4976](https://github.com/deepmodeling/abacus-develop/issues/4976)

-### shell problem
+### Shell problem
 If you encounter problem like:
 ```shell
 /bin/bash^M: bad interpreter: No such file or directory